 4.5 In the event that you do not comply with the above obligations, we may require payment from you of all costs reasonably incurred by us which may include but is not limited to wasted collection journeys or the cost of any Goods which you have damaged or lost.

 4.6 If you wish to return the Goods purchased to us:

 (a) because you have cancelled the Contract between us in accordance with the provisions of clause 4.2, we will process the refund due to you as soon as possible.
 In such cases, we will refund the price of the product in full, and any applicable delivery charges, although for the avoidance of doubt we shall be entitled to offset and retain any collection charges we may incur in collecting the Goods.

-(b) because you consider the Goods are faulty, we will discuss the issue with yourselves and, if necessary examine the returned Goods.
-Should we agree the Goods are faulty we would reserve the right to discuss with you whether it would be more appropriate to repair the Goods in question.
+(c) because you consider the Goods are faulty within 6 months from delivery, we will discuss the issue with yourselves and, if necessary examine the Goods.
+Should we agree the Goods are faulty we would reserve the right to discuss with you whether it would be more appropriate to repair/replace the Goods in question.
 Should we agree with you that the Goods should be returned and you should obtain a refund, we will notify you of your refund via e-mail or phone within a reasonable period of time.
 We will process the refund due to you as soon as possible after we have confirmed to you via e-mail that you are entitled to a refund.
 We will refund the price of the Goods in full, any applicable delivery charges and not charge you any collection charge for collecting the Goods from you.

 4.7 We will usually refund any money received from you using the same method originally used by you to pay for your purchase.